spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-kubectl.md

-In the event that you would not like to deploy metrics collection by using Prometheus and Grafana, you should remove the following section of `src/kubernetes/server/server-config-rabbit.yaml` or `src/kubernetes/server/server-config-kafka.yaml`.
+In the event that you would not like to deploy metrics collection by using Prometheus and Grafana, you should remove the following section of `src/kubernetes/server/server-config.yaml`.
 You can edit the appropriate file based on the messaging middleware deployed earlier:

 ```yml